Palmoze5/rails-api-relationships-diagnostic/diagnostic.md

 # Rails API Relationships Diagnostic

-Place your responses inside the fenced code-blocks where indivated by comments.
+Place your responses inside the fenced code-blocks where indicated by comments.

 1. Describe a reason why join tables may be valuable.